 Map accuracy – there are two aspects to accuracy.
 The first is whether the map is as well development and maintained as possible, the second is how closely the results of applying the map deliver an outcome consistent in meaning to the original source data.

 Map effectiveness – Information retrieval is a critical functionality of maps.
 The actual consequence of assigned map links imposed between terms of different code schemes impacts the effectiveness of information retrieval searches.
-(McCulloch, Shiri, Nicholson, 2005).

 Map purpose and accuracy both impact the potential safety and appropriateness of the use of that map in healthcare.
 If the original meaning is changed through the ‘translation’ using a map this may impact clinical safety if the data is used in that context.
 There is also the consideration of whether the map is applied consistently to defined data elements in the health record.
-The data element in which the original source data is recorded may add meaning to the code allocated (e.g. Family history of condition vs Final diagnosis of the individual).
+The data element in which the original source data is recorded may add meaning to the code allocated (e.g. Family history of condition versus clinical diagnosis of the individual).

 Another significant issue is the cost of creation and maintenance of a map and the ongoing risk and difficulties of maintaining currency of the map.